 While it doesn’t feel like it has more rear travel than 142mm, the quality of flat-out flow and tight power response is exceptional.
 The seemingly unbalanced front (160mm)/rear (142mm) travel actually syncs superbly and while they aren’t the most radical numbers the geometry is perfectly poised for the vast majority of real-world riding.
 It’s also one of the few bikes where you can still swap to plus-sized wheels if that’s your thing but for most, it’ll be the delicious detailing and visceral, dynamic speed of the Switchblade that makes it something very special.

-Pivot offers the Switchblade in a number of build options to cater for Shimano or SRAM preferences and budget limitations although even the 'budget' XT build requires some significant finances.
+Pivot offers the Switchblade in a number of build options to cater to Shimano or SRAM preferences and budget limitations although even the 'budget' XT build requires some significant finances.

 The Californian brand has an impeccable pedigree in gravity racing and popularised the long-travel 29er with its original Tallboy LTC back in 2012.
 A radical reconfiguration of Santa Cruz’s VPP suspension system increases rear-wheel travel to 160mm, by employing a lower-link driven shock, which runs through the frame.